rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 A variety of descriptors are available within the RDKit.
 The complete list is provided in `List of Available Descriptors`_.

-Most of the descriptors are straightforward to use from Python via the centralized Descriptors module :
+Most of the descriptors are straightforward to use from Python via the centralized :api:`rdkit.Chem.Descriptors` module :

 >>> from rdkit.Chem import Descriptors
 >>> m = Chem.MolFromSmiles('c1ccccc1C(=O)O')